code-423n4/2023-07-chainlink/README.md

 systems of contracts spanning many chains without increasing signing overhead linearly with the number of supported chains.
 We expect to use the same set of EOA signers across many chains.Consequently, `ManyChainMultiSig` only supports EOAs as signers, *not* other smart contracts.
 Similar to the rest of the system, *anyone* who can furnish a correct Merkle proof is allowed to execute authorized calls on the `ManyChainMultiSig`, including a potential adversary.
-The adversary will be able to control the gas price and amount for the execution.
+The adversary will be able to control the gas price and gas amount for the execution.

-The Proposer and Canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this, with different sets of signers for each (exact k-of-n parameters might differ):
+The proposer and canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this, with different sets of signers for each (exact k-of-n parameters might differ):